 Tip 4: Get a 2nd (and 3rd and 4th…) opinion

 There is wisdom in many counselors.
-Talking to a friend, mentor or counselor who know you well and whom you trust can shed some light that you might not be able to see.
+Talking to a friend, mentor, coach, or counselor who knows you well and whom you trust can shed some light that you might not be able to see on your own.

 Tip 5: Chill

 Most decisions are not life and death.
 Most decisions are not irreversible.
-God is sovereign, he plays the ball where it lies, and it’s not the end of the world if you make a mistake.
+God is sovereign, he plays the ball where it lies, and it’s (usually) not the end of the world if you make a mistake and have to course-correct.
 You can always, always try again.

 You’re smarter and stronger than you think you are, girls!